Why St. Patrick’s Day?

 Interestingly, the first St. Patrick’s Day parade took place in America (in St. Augustine, FL), not Ireland.
 In Ireland, St. Patrick’s Day has traditionally been a spiritual and religious occasion.
 Up until the 1970s, Irish laws mandated that pubs be closed on March 17th.
 It wasn’t until 1995 when the Irish government began a campaign to use interest in St. Patrick’s Day to drive tourism & showcase Irish culture to the world.

 Every March 17th, Americans wear green clothes and drink green beer – some rivers are even dyed green.
-From coast to coast, Jameson flows like water while crowds toast pints of Guiness and shoot Irish Car Bomb shots.
+From coast to coast, Jameson flows like water while crowds toast pints of Guinness and shoot Irish Car Bomb shots.
 These traditions weren’t imported from Ireland, they were “born in America” as March 17th turned into a party day for all ethnicities.

 This year, when you are celebrating St Patrick’s Day, remember the courage it took for him to return to Ireland, a land where he was captive for 6 years.
-Remember the resilience he had in the face of a culture of people who did not believe in one God but worshipped many or none.
+Remember the resilience he had in the face of a culture of people who did not believe in one God but worshiped many or none.
 Also, remember, St. Patrick never drank a green beer – and if you really want to celebrate in his name, have yours dyed blue.

 Be well & God bless.